hebel1992/car-repair-shop/README.md

 Simple application for you car repair shop.

 It provides functionality to store and manage your:
--orders
--employees
+- orders
+- employees
--customers and their cars
+- customers and their cars

 Future features:
--generating monthly/annual activity reports
+- generating monthly/annual activity reports
+- user account settings

 Used technologies:
 - Spring boot